-SWK-S 662 Fiscal Management, Marketing, and Resource Development (3 cr.)
+SWK-S 662 Financial Leadership: Management, Marketing and Resource Development (3 cr.)

-This course focuses on knowledge and skills essential for developing core skills in fiscal management (which will include issues of budgeting, understanding balance sheets, audits, and theories of accounting) and resource development (including fund raising, grant writing and personnel policies) for social work leaders.
+This course provides knowledge and skills essential for developing skills in foundational financial management (which will include issues of budgeting, understanding balance sheets, audits, and theories of accounting) and resource development (including marketing, fund raising, grant writing, and personnel policies) for social work leaders.
+The content of this course will cultivate students' understanding of how an organization manages its finances in an anti-racist, inclusive, equitable, and sustainable manner.
+It also has students examine the relationships, in social service organizations, between financial management, marketing, and resource development with social work values, ethics, and power dynamics.

-SWK-S 663 Leveraging Organizational, Community and Political Systems (3 cr.)
+SWK-S 663 Community Organizing and Advocacy (3 cr.)